Singularity Categories of B\"ackstr\"om Orders: Introduction

 This paper is organized as follows.
-In Section \ref{sec: Preliminaries}, we recall the theory of the stabilization of a left triangulated category and collect relevant facts about Gorenstein-projective modules and von Neumann regular algebras.
+In Section \ref{sec: Preliminaries}, we recall the theory of the stabilization of a left triangulated category and collect relevant facts about von Neumann regular rings and Gorenstein-projective modules.
 These will be used to study the singularity categories and to classify the specific classes of B{\"a}ckstr{\"o}m orders.
 Sections \ref{subsec: General Theory of Orders} and \ref{subsec: The Representation Theory of a B-Order} review the general theory of orders and the representation theory of B{\"a}ckstr{\"o}m orders developed by Ringel and Roggenkamp.
-In Section \ref{subsec: The Representation Equivalence}, we further study the behavior of the representation equivalence functor introduced by Ringel and Roggenkamp.
 Section \ref{sec:sing} is devoted to proving our main results, followed by the classification criteria.
 Finally in Section \ref{sec: example}, we provide some examples.